 Can’t wait until October 31?
 Here are 12 places near Indianapolis to trick-or-treat before Halloween.

-We are working to bring you all of the Indianapolis area trick or treat times for 2019.
-Below are the times we have for Halloween night, Thursday, Oct.
-31. We will continue to update the list as more become available.
+Below are the times we have for Halloween night, Sunday, October 31.
+We will continue to update the list as more trick-or-treat times become available.
 If you would like to suggest a change or update to this list, please email [email protected]

 |Carmel||5- 8 p.m.|

 |Edinburgh||6 – 8:30 p.m.|

 |New Palestine||5-8 p.m.|

 |New Whiteland||6-8:30 p.m.|

 |Tipton – Both 10/30 & 10/31||5-8 p.m.|